darielrll/bacal/src/main/java/drll/problems/hackerRank/insertionSortAdvancedAnalysis/InsertionSortAdvancedAnalysis.md

  - My first solution was this:
    * I made a double loop forming pairs(x, y), where `x = arr[i]` and `y = arr[j]`,
  then if `x > y` there is an inverted pair.
-So, I just need to count and return the amount of inverted pairs.
-And my method was this:
+So, I just need to count and return the amount of inverted pairs, and my method was this:
  ```
  public static int insertionSort(int[] arr) {
         int result  = 0;